GingerKiwi/GingerKiwi/README.md

 - 🏫 Special Education Consultant
 - 🍎 Academic Coach

+**I'm Seeking:**
+- 🤔 Challenging Positions With Awesome People
+- 💼 Remote or hybrid technical writing contracts in Toronto, Ontario
+- 🖥️ Remote or hybrid web development positions

+**My Favourite Quote Is:**

+>**🧶 "Knitting is at its fundamentals, a binary code featuring top-down design, standardized sub-modules, and recursive logic that relies on ratios, mathematical principles, and an intuitive grasp of three-dimensional geometry.**
+>

+*Kim Salazar, KnitList circa 1995*

 **I'm Passionate About:**
 - 🧩 Solving Puzzles with Others
 - 🧶 Knitting.
 I've been knitting since I was six.
 Look for my Crafting and Code social meetups soon!